naveengujjar29/task-solution/README.md

 This repository contains the solution with code changes of author book relationship task.

+You can download run the task-solution-0.0.1-SNAPSHOT.jar jar file and run the project using java -jar task-solution-0.0.1-SNAPSHOT.jar command.
+This will run on 8085 port and you can access the API documentation on http://localhost:8085/swagger-ui.html#/ link and can invoke the related APIs.

 ### Technologies used
   - Spring Boot with Rest API.
   - Spring Data JPA with Hibernate.